CaoDuyThanh/drspec/README.md

 # DrSpec

-DrSpec (or Doctor Specification) is an AI-powered design-by-contract specification tool for runtime verification.
+**DrSpec** (short for **Doctor Specification**) is an AI-powered design-by-contract specification tool for runtime verification.

-DrSpec builds a **Semantic Mirror** of your codebase.
+**DrSpec** builds a **Semantic Mirror** of your codebase.
 For every function in your source code, it generates a "Contract" that defines its purpose, invariants, and verification logic.

 ## Features